 Here are some features you should know about.

-Merino wool is perhaps the most comfortable, breathable and durable fabric for hiking socks.
+Merino wool is perhaps the most comfortable, breathable, and durable fabric for hiking socks.
 This material is a good choice because of its comfort and weight.
-It is lighter than traditional wool, is breathable and not itchy.
+It is lighter than traditional wool, is breathable, and not itchy.
 It is very durable and can be used for cold or hot weather hiking.
-Socks with high percentage of Merino wool are good performers and will not disappoint.
+Socks with a high percentage of Merino wool are good performers and will not disappoint.

-Polyester hiking socks are a good alternative to Merino wool especially if you’re looking for something more affordable.
+Polyester hiking socks are a good alternative to Merino wool, especially if you’re looking for something more affordable.
 Polyester materials are also more durable and dry faster than wool.
-Hiking socks made with polyester are tough, have good shape-retention and are quick to dry.
-They may not be as warm as Merino wool and can lose insulation and moisture wicking abilities in low temperature.
+Hiking socks made with polyester are tough, have good shape-retention, and are quick to dry.
+They may not be as warm as Merino wool and can lose insulation and moisture-wicking abilities in low temperatures.

-Polypropylene material is similar to polyester but contain hydrophobic fibers that absorb less moisture.
-This fabric also dries faster than materials above.
+Polypropylene material is similar to polyester but contains hydrophobic fibers that absorb less moisture.
+This fabric also dries faster than the materials above.
 To maintain the sock’s shape, hang it out to dry after you’re done washing it.
-Polypropylene blend socks are good choices but it won’t absorb as much water as wool socks but has good breathability and moisture wicking abilities.
+Polypropylene blend socks are good choices, but they won’t absorb as much water as wool socks but have good breathability and moisture-wicking abilities.

 Nylon is a good synthetic option.
 It is durable and has good drying time.
 However, it is not very breathable.

 Ultra-lightweight socks are best used for hot or warm weather hiking.
-This type of sock prioritizes breathability and has minimal padding so it is thinner and lighter compared to other type of hiking socks.
+This type of sock prioritizes breathability and has minimal padding, so it is thinner and lighter compared to other types of hiking socks.

 However, taller socks are great to pair with high length hiking boots.
 It prevents chaffing with the skin while providing protection but without the added bulk of gaiters.
 Tall socks are also a good option for other activities like mountaineering or skiing.
-Shorter length socks are great alternatives for summer or warm weather hiking since it shows more skin which increases your comfort.
+Shorter length socks are great alternatives for summer or warm weather hiking since they show more skin, increasing your comfort.

-When you’re hiking, your primary mode of transportation is your feet so they should be comfortable during your trip.
+When you’re hiking, your primary mode of transportation is your feet, so they should be comfortable during your trip.
 In this connection, the socks you choose should have padding in the right places and compression panels in the arches.
-The padding will provide comfort when your feet get too sore and act as extra cushion with every step.
-Compression panels can help increase blood flow to the area so your feet don’t feel numb after miles of walking.
+The padding will provide comfort when your feet get too sore and act as an extra cushion with every step.
+Compression panels can help increase blood flow to the area, so your feet don’t feel numb after miles of walking.

-If you’re hiking in warm or hot weather conditions, find a sock that is thinner and offers less insulation.
-For warm weather hiking, it is better to prioritize breathability and moisture wicking abilities so that you are more comfortable.
+If you’re hiking in warm or hot weather conditions, find a thinner sock and offer less insulation.
+For warm weather hiking, it is better to prioritize breathability and moisture-wicking abilities so that you are more comfortable.
 Make sure to match your sock’s insulation to the temperature of your hiking adventure.

-Backpackers and hikers have limited space in their backpacks for extra clothing including socks.
-Most of them bring an extra pair or two for extended trips and wash the pair that they are wearing before going to bed.
-Once the group is ready to go, clothing is repacked and it’s on to the next campsite.
-Having a quick drying sock is important because it lets you bring a limited number of pairs on an extended trip.
+Backpackers and hikers have limited space in their backpacks for extra clothing, including socks.
+Most of them bring an extra pair or two for extended trips and wash the pair they are wearing before bed.
+Once the group is ready to go, clothing is repacked, and it’s on to the next campsite.
+Having a quick-drying sock is important because it lets you bring a limited number of pairs on an extended trip.

-However, quick drying socks are usually lightweight or have poor insulation and comfort.
+However, quick-drying socks are usually lightweight or have poor insulation and comfort.
 This is not an issue when you’re hiking in warm or hot weather but can be problematic in cold conditions.
-For winter or cold weather hiking, your best bet for quick drying sock is a synthetic blend.
+For winter or cold weather hiking, your best bet for a quick-drying sock is a synthetic blend.

 Walking around in a sweaty sock is one of the most uncomfortable sensations you will experience when hiking.
-Socks with good wicking abilities are good options for hiking in warm weather and in trails where you have to cross streams or brooks or during rainy days.
-In most of these cases where your feet don’t get totally wet, you will feel moisture in the area but if you’re wearing socks with good moisture wicking abilities, you will still feel dry.
+Socks with good wicking abilities are good options for hiking in warm weather and on trails where you have to cross streams or brooks or during rainy days.
+In most of these cases where your feet don’t get totally wet, you will feel the moisture in the area, but if you’re wearing socks with good moisture-wicking abilities, you will still feel dry.

-Try socks with a bit of nylon since this blend is better at moisture wicking compared to all wool socks.
-However nylon blend socks don’t have as much insulation as all-wool socks.
+Try socks with a bit of nylon since this blend is better at moisture-wicking than 100% wool socks.
+However, nylon blend socks don’t have as much insulation as all-wool socks.

 The most durable socks are those that are made with a high percentage of Merino wool with a nylon or Spandex/Lycra blend.
 Before buying a hiking sock, check out their guarantees.
 Brands like Darn Tough come with a lifetime warranty.
 This means that if you should wear a hole through one of their models at any point in the lifetime of the sock, you can send it back and get a brand new pair.